-Is there any deadline we need to have it done?
+Is there any deadline when we need to have it done?

 Do you need any specific test execution reporting in place?

-This is important to know what is the long term goal (applications tested, test coverage, timeline), but it is even more important to start where it is most critical.
+It is important to know what the long term goal is (applications tested, test coverage, timeline), but it is even more important to start where it is most critical.

 Our suggested approach is to start from a high level review of application failure risks, determine points of weakness or high significance processes and start from there.
 With an iteration approach, go back to the plan and extend test plans for other areas, processes and additional test cases to cover more specific risks.

 It is common to create tens of test cases that will not touch properly on real business needs.
-Without proper business process documentation or without business people involvement, testers are usually not able to define what is to be tested, nor where are the real risks of the application failure
+Without proper business process documentation or without business people involvement, testers are usually neither able to define what is to be tested, nor where the real risks of the application failure lie.

 Our suggested approach is to involve those who know business processes and empower them with a solution that they can use to record these processes (for its further recreation into test cases).
 This approach provides two huge values:

 They are always in shortage.
-Whatever done, this will not stay forever in automated testing.
-Test automation requires maintenance and today’s chance to have it coded, may not be the case in the future.
+Whatever done, they will not stay forever in automated testing.
+Test automation requires maintenance and today’s chance to have it coded may not be the case in the future.

-UI based functional tests with Record & Play approach are a few times faster than coded test scripts.
-Using a tool that is easy to use by non-technical people will allow you to keep scripts maintained in the long run
+UI based functional tests with the Record & Play approach are a few times faster than coded test scripts.
+Using a tool that is easy to use by non-technical people will allow you to keep scripts maintained in the long run.

 Of course it should be doable to re-create manual test cases into automated test cases if only test results validation may be automated.
-When creating manual test plans it is quite common that these are tailored to testing team capacity.
-In test automation frameworks, you may think “wide” on possible test cases as there will be no real limitation on how many cases may be executed in a specified period of time.
-If there is a need to test 10.000 cases in 1 day – it is doable.
-Think of the test plan as something that you may execute often.
+When creating manual test plans, it is quite common that these are tailored to testing team capacity.
+In test automation frameworks, you may think “wide” on the possible test cases as there will be no real limitation on how many cases may be executed in a specified period of time.
+If there is a need to test 10 000 cases in 1 day – it is doable.
+Think of the test plan as something that you might need to execute often.

 ERP platforms are enormous and “old-style” test plans to test single buttons, one by one, creating tens of thousands of tests are just not effective.
-If you know how business is operating you may focus on the processes that are testing lot of buttons, controls, functions and integrations at once.
+If you know how business is operating you may focus on the processes that test lot of buttons, controls, functions and integrations at once.

-UATs are usually the latest test phases, but also the most important.
-If you involve those performing UATs to re-create manual tests into functional automated test cases you will be able to avoid manual UATs in the future.
-Again, this is necessary with consistent periodic updates required in Microsoft’s One Version philosophy.
+UATs are usually the latest test phase but also the most important.
+If you involve those performing UATs to re-create manual tests into functional automated test cases, you will be able to avoid manual UATs in the future.
+Again, this is necessary with continuous periodic updates required by Microsoft’s One Version approach..

 Together with the cloud it is not even needed to do it by yourself.
 Test Automation as a Service (TAaaS) is already here and you may simply involve those who create tests cases based on business processes to run these cases against your application whenever needed – on demand.

-Most of concerns relates to efforts vs effects evaluation, testing risk assessment, tools usability or test project setup.
-We have learned in time, that the above concerns, not being properly addressed, are stopping companies to change their manual testing “status quo”.
-What is important here, at the end, all of these concerns are about a tool and methods considered in automated testing.
+Most of the concerns relate to an efforts vs. effects evaluation, testing risk assessment, tool usability and/ or test project setup.
+We have learned with time that the above concerns – when not properly addressed – prevent a lot of companies from changing their manual testing “status quo”.
+What is important in the end is that all of these concerns are about a tool and methods considered in automated testing for Dynamics 365.
 Tool selection determines efforts, time to value, usability and possible strategy and framework to adopt.

 It helps to create test automation value very fast to minimize entry costs